cscart/docs/en/user_guide/look_and_feel/email_templates/usergroups_notifications.rst

 *************************************************************
-How To: Assign Notifications to specific Users or User Groups
+How To: Assign Notifications to Specific Users or User Groups
 *************************************************************

 Starting with version 4.12.1 of CS-Cart and Multi-Vendor, you can decide what email notifications to send, and who will receive them.